It’s a new year and as tradition dictates, it’s time to make a resolution! This year, make it a resolution for marketing your business!

 Your plan is starting to take shape!

-Speaking in general terms, most clubs and studios experience similar patterns of member usage in each season of the year.
+Most clubs and studios experience similar patterns of member usage in each season of the year.
 The trick is to learn the nuances of your unique business and identify the best times to run referral and prospecting campaigns, challenges and retention efforts.

 Implementing your Marketing Plan